adobe/aio-theme/README.md

 ### JSDoc

-We currently recommend to use the [jsdoc to markdown](https://github.com/jsdoc2md/jsdoc-to-markdown) converter and annotate your markdown to render JSDoc.
+We currently recommend to use the [JSDoc to markdown](https://github.com/jsdoc2md/jsdoc-to-markdown) converter.

-Use front matter to specify a JSdoc markdown document.
+Use front matter to specify a JSDoc markdown document.

 <pre>
 ---